fingerprintjs/BotD/contributing.md

 The page reloads every time you change the source code.
 The code of the playground itself is located in the [playground](playground) directory.

-The playground is a quick way to run, test, and debug the code.
-The playground is located in the [playground](playground) directory.

 ### Code style

 Follow the repository's code style.